-Srinivasan joined the San Mateo County Health executive team thirteen years ago to direct the newly forming Planning and Policy unit, which was launched to address strategic health issues in partnership with the community.
+Srinivasan joined the San Mateo County Health executive team seventeen years ago to direct the newly forming Planning and Policy unit, which was launched to address strategic health issues in partnership with the community.

 Srinivasan has a bachelor’s degree in human biology and a MBA from Stanford University.